 Views are plentiful today; snow-capped peaks stand tall above the rushing turquoise river while you are surrounded by pine forests.
-Furthermore, you will truly begin to appreciate how truly amazing quickly the landscape changes with increase in elevation.
+Furthermore, you will truly begin to appreciate how truly amazing how quickly the landscape changes with an increase in elevation.

 Bhratang, a small village on the trail, is famous for its apples.
-The weather and soil is perfect for apple orchards even in frosty winters.
+The weather and soil are perfect for apple orchards even in frosty winters.
 As you leave the orchard village, the valley changes from a V-shape to a gentle U-shape while the Annapurna mountain range rears up.

-You will keep on ascending along the Marshyangdi river to Dhukur Pokhari where one of the most iconic view awaits you; Paungda Danda a.k.a.
+You will keep on ascending along the Marshyangdi river to Dhukur Pokhari where one of the most iconic views awaits you; Paungda Danda a.k.a.
 Swarga Dwari (the gateway to heaven).
 The mountain’s smooth western face, also known as the Great Wall of Pisang, is composed of slate rock and formed as a result of an ancient lakebed being uplifted during the creation of the Himalayas.
 Locals believe that it is a gateway to heaven, where the souls will climb up to reach their final destination.

 Day 6: Trek from Upper Pisang to Manang (8-9 hrs; 19 km; 3540 m)